dyne/dnscrypt-proxy/README.markdown

 `dnscache`.

-Both can safely run on the same machine as long as they are listening to different IP addresses or different ports.
+Both can safely run on the same machine as long as they are listening to different IP addresses (preferred) or different ports.

-If your DNS cache is unbound, all you need is to edit the `unbound.conf` file and add the following lines to the `server`
+If your DNS cache is `unbound`, all you need is to edit the `unbound.conf` file and add the following lines at the end of the `server`
 section:

+    do-not-query-localhost: no

     forward-zone:
       name: "."
       forward-addr: 127.0.0.1@40

+The first line is not required if you are using different IP addresses instead of different ports.

 Then start `dnscrypt-proxy`, telling it to use a specific port (`40`, in this example):